Charlie Macnamara - Technical Writer and Developer

 Completed final fold showing proper tension

-Transfer each loaf, seam-side up and cover in rice flour.
-The natural seam creates a weak point that helps control expansion.
-Move the banneton to the refrigerator and cold-proof for anywhere between 12-30 hours.
+Transfer each loaf, seam-side up, and dust with rice flour.
+The seam gives a natural weak point for expansion.
+Cold-proof in the fridge 12–30 hours.

 Shaped loaf in banneton ready for cold proofing